File IQ Installation for AWS EC2

 Carefully consider the best redundancy options for your data and your organization.
 Considerations might include legally mandated data locations and geographic proximity to other resources.

-Toward this end, Amazon offers Regions and Availability Zones, AWS Local Zones, Data Replication Options, and Automation and Scaling.
-For details, see Resilience in Amazon EC2.
+To achieve this, Amazon provides Regions and Availability Zones, AWS Local Zones, Data Replication Options, and Automation and Scaling Capabilities.
+For more information, see Resilience in Amazon EC2.

 Locking Resources